USEPA/epanet-manual/docs/input_keywords.rst

     hydraulically unbalanced.
 The default is **NO**.

   SUMMARY
-    determines whether a summary table of number of network components and key analysis options is generated.
+    Determines whether a summary table of number of network components and key analysis options is generated.
 The default is **YES**.

   ENERGY
-    determines if a table reporting average energy usage and cost for each pump is provided.
+    Determines if a table reporting average energy usage and cost for each pump is provided.
 The default is NO.

   NODES
-    identifies which nodes will be reported on.
+    Identifies which nodes will be reported on.
 You can either list individual node ID labels or use the keywords **NONE** or **ALL**.
 Additional **NODES** lines can be used to continue the list.
     The default is **NONE**.

   LINKS
-    identifies which links will be reported on.
+    Identifies which links will be reported on.
 You can either list individual link ID labels or use the keywords **NONE** or **ALL**.
 Additional **LINKS** lines can be used to continue the list.
     The default is **NONE**.